 - 1 Tbsp olive oil

 - 3 cups chopped or roughly torn kale

 - 1 tsp ground ginger

 - ¼ tsp black pepper

-- 2 cups unsweetened almond or cashew milk
+- 2 cups unsweetened almond, cashew, or coconut milk

 - 1 (15 ounce) can chickpeas, drained and rinsed

 - Optional toppings: fresh lime juice, Greek (or coconut milk) yogurt, cilantro

 - Heat oil in a large nonstick skillet over medium heat.
 Add onion and bell pepper; cook 3 minutes, or until tender.
 Add garlic and kale; cook until kale is wilted; about 2 minutes.
 Stir in turmeric, ginger, salt and pepper.